EthicalSource/hippocratic-license-3/content/learn.md

 Yes, and you can find its entry at [https://spdx.org/licenses/Hippocratic-3.0.html](https://spdx.org/licenses/Hippocratic-3.0.html).

 ## How do I annotate the Hippocratic License in project documentation?
-Use *"Hippocratic 3.0"* plus the module indicators (e.g. "Hippocratic 3.0 (HL3-ECO)") for a license configured to include the Environmental Justice module).
+Use *"Hippocratic 3.0"* plus the module indicators (e.g. "Hippocratic 3.0 (HL3-ECO)") for a license configured to include the Ecocide module).
+Our [license builder](/build) will provide you with the specific annotation based on your module selections.